The Gizmo: Godley & Creme

 The Gizmo's ability to create a wide range of sounds was central to the production of Godley and Creme's first post-10cc project, the 1977 triple concept album, Consequences.
 Godley and Creme left 10cc to create Consequences which was intended to be a promotional album to market the "Gizmo".
-According to Paul Gambaccini's sleeve notes for Consequences, 10cc were unable to afford an orchestra for their early albums, so Creme and Godley imagined an effects unit that would enable a guitar to produce violin-like sounds (this was some years before the introduction of the polyphonic synthesiser and long before the development of digital sampling).
+According to Paul Gambaccini's sleeve notes for Consequences, 10cc were unable to afford an orchestra for their early albums, so Creme and Godley imagined an effects unit that would enable a guitar to produce violin-like sounds (this was some years before the development of digital sampling).
+They brought their concept to the University of Manchester, where John McConnell created the original prototype of the Gizmo.

 Other Godley & Creme albums featuring the Gizmo include L and Freeze Frame.

 Mechanism

 The device, a small enclosure attached to the guitar, consists of small motor-driven wheels with serrated edges to match the size of each string.
 The continuous bowing action is activated by pressing one or all of keys located on the top of the unit.
 Pressing a key allows the wheel to descend against a motor-driven shaft and bow the corresponding string, while the other hand remains free to fret single notes or full chords.

 John McConnell, a senior lecturer in physics at the University of Manchester Institute of Science and Technology (UMIST), assisted Godley and Creme in the development of the prototype.
 He considered it critical that the instrument retain the natural decay of a note rather than the sharp cut-off often experienced with an electronic synthesizer.
-Godley and Creme used only the original prototype Gizmotron in 10cc recordings.
+Godley and Creme used only the original prototype Gizmo in 10cc recordings.

 Musitronics offered two versions of the Gizmotron to the public; one for guitar and one for bass.
 Ultimately, few Musitronics Gizmotrons were made; bass versions were produced in a much larger quantity than guitar versions.